ableron/ableron-java/README.md

 Redirects will be followed when resolving includes except they redirect from `https` to `http`.

 ### Caching
-HTTP responses (either from `src` or `fallback-src`) are considered to be cacheable if they have HTTP status code
+Fragments are considered cacheable if they have HTTP status code
    * `200`, `203`, `204`, `206`,
    * `300`,
    * `404`, `405`, `410`, `414`,